 The following Integrated version of the Identify Instrumentor interface opens in the synthesis tool.
-For a description of this interface, see Chapter 3, Using the Instrumentor.
+For a description of this interface, see Chapter 2, Instrumenting the Design.

 Set parameters for the Intelligent In-Circuit Emulator (IICE) in the instrumentor to prepare the design for debugging.
 Click the Edit IICE icon ().
-For details on how to set IICE parameters, see Chapter 2, IICE Configuration.
+For details on how to set IICE parameters, see Working with IICE Files, on page 41.

-After you click OK on the Edit IICE Settings dialog box, you can now use the Identify tool as described in Using the Identify Tool, on page 566 For complete details, consult the Identify tool set documentation.
+After you click OK on the Edit IICE Settings dialog box, you can now use the Identify tool as described in Using the Identify Tool, on page 562 For complete details, consult the Identify tool set documentation.